 What Speech-Language Pathology Assistant Majors Need to Know

-In an O*NET survey, speech-language pathology assistant majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+O*NET surveyed people in occupations related to speech-language pathology assistant and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Speech-Language Pathology Assistant Majors